Gonduls/Exact-Matching-on-GPUs-KMP-algorithm/README.md

 - **gpu_single_pattern.cu**: A GPU implementation that uses multiple threads and streams to search for the pattern in the text.
 - **gpu_multiple_patterns.cu**: A GPU implementation that uses multiple threads and streams to search for multiple (4 in this case) patterns in the text.

-All execution parameters are defined at the beginning of each file, so you will need to change them according to your needs and recompile the code accordingly.
+All execution parameters are defined at the beginning of each file, so you must change them according to your needs and recompile the code accordingly.

-As it stands, the following are the time results that I found on my machine, an ASUS Vivobook Pro 15 N580VD with a NVIDIA GeForce GTX 1050 GPU and an Intel Core i7-7700HQ CPU.
+The following are the time results that I found on my machine: an ASUS Vivobook Pro 15 N580VD with an NVIDIA GeForce GTX 1050 GPU and an Intel Core i7-7700HQ CPU.
 All tests have been executed on the file *Homo sapiens.GRCh38.dna.alt.fa* found at [this link](https://www.ensembl.org/info/data/ftp/index.html).

 ***Result time per pattern:***
 |Algorithm/Pattern length| 5 | 10 | 25|50 |100 |150 |200 |